roytang/blog/content/replies/2010/10/c11wtjm/index.md

 - AskReddit
 ---

-> How we worked 40 hours per week for companies that don't share profits with employees.\n\nThis.
+> How we worked 40 hours per week for companies that don't share profits with employees.

+This.